 Buying a House

-Whether you are buying your first home or your fifth home, buying a new construction or a 40-year-old home, keep these things in mind as you shop.
+Whether you are buying your first or fifth home, buying new construction or a 40-year-old home, keep these things in mind as you shop:

 - Are minor repairs needed?

 - Does the house need a complete rehab?